compintell/Mooncake.jl/docs/src/custom_tangent_type.md

 ### 4.2. `fdata_type` and `rdata_type`

 Define the types of forward and reverse data for `TangentForA`.
 In this example, since both `A` and `TangentForA` are mutable, all updates can be done in-place, so the `fdata` is the tangent itself and `rdata` is [`NoRData`](@ref).
-In other cases, you may need to split these more carefully.
+We shouldn't need to specifically define `fdata_type` and `rdata_type` because Mooncake can infer them in this case.
+In other cases, you may need to split these more carefully and define them explicitly.

 ### 4.3. `tangent` (Combining Function)